trinitylake-io/trinitylake/docs/format/storage.md

 ## Node File Size

-Each node is targeted for the same specific size, which is configurable in the [LakeHouse definition](./lakehouse.md).
+Each node is targeted for the same specific size, which is configurable in the [Lakehouse definition](./lakehouse.md).

 The estimated size of the `N` rows should be: